SEDS-Software/colossus_server/README.md

 # colossus_server

+Put these files where the gantner datalogger is running.
+It reads the files that are writing info every second.

+Then at any point you can go to the ip address of the thinkpad and port 5000 and get all the data.

+# run
+python main.py to actually make the server run on port 5000

 java random to generate test files

-python main.py to actually make the server run